 The trend for smart city transformation is up!
 Recently, ST Engineering Telematics Wireless has installed a wireless networked lighting control system for Cleveland City, Ohio.
 This wireless control system will be responsible for the management of 61,000 streetlights across Cleveland city.

 Cleveland Public Power, the city-owned utility unveiled T-Light Galaxy communications infrastructure in 3 business days using FCC licensed frequencies to make sure that the control system is both reliable and secure.

 The whole project combines the changing of all streetlights in the city to LED (Light Emitting Diode) with the Telematics lighting control system and the installation of 1,000 cameras that are operated by the Cleveland Police Department.

 “This digital transformation of our streetlights fulfils a key component of the Safe, Smart CLE project launched earlier this year,” said Ivan Henderson, commissioner, Cleveland Public Power.

 “Not only does the Telematics wireless system enable us to control and manage our streetlight operations far more efficiently and cost-effectively, it also provides Cleveland the backbone for more advanced, future-ready smart city applications like the high-definition images and our police department’s remote control of streetlights that can be dimmed or brightened throughout the city.”

-Smart lighting control system can reduce annual costs by as much as 20% in addition to the predicated 50% savings from converting to LED lights.
+A smart lighting control system can reduce annual costs by as much as 20% in addition to the predicted 50% savings from converting to LED lights.